IMEI Registration in Indonesia: How to do it and do you have to

 How much does IMEI registration in Indonesia cost?

-However, you might need to pay customs duty on your phone.
+The IMEI registration service is free but you may need to pay customs duty on your phone.

-If your phone is worth less than 500$, you won’t pay anything.
-The customs authorities calculate the value on the spot from a list that’s not publicly available.
+The customs authorities check the value on the spot from a list that’s not publicly available, although it’s very close to the market value.

 Keep in mind that if you don’t register at the airport or within 5 days of arrival in Indonesia, tax exemption for phones under 500$ is waived and you will have to pay 40% of the total amount!
 Ouch!

-For example, if your phone is worth 700$ and you register it later than 5 days after arrival, you will pay 40% of 700 or 280$!
+For example, if your phone is worth 700$ and you register it later than 5 days after arrival, you will pay 40% of 700 which equals 280$!

-The simplest way to register your IMEI in Indonesia is right after you arrive at the airport.
-If you land in Bali (Denpasar, DPS airport) or Jakarta (Soekarno-Hatta, CGK airport) there may even be queues in front of customs registration.
+The simplest way to register your IMEI in Indonesia is right after you arrive in Indonesia – at the airport.

 For smaller International airports like Surabaya (SUB) or Yogyakarta (YIA), the IMEI registration customs desk is next to the baggage reclaim, just before leaving arrivals.